 Biggest Tire on Stock Suspension

-So the biggest tire you can fit on the stock Ram 2500 wheels are a 35 inch tire x 12.5” width.
+So the biggest tire you can fit on the stock Ram 2500 wheels is a 35-inch tire x 12.5” width.
 This requires no rubbing or trimming.
 This is the easiest and hassle-free tire option without additional modifications.
-This will work the same on the Power Wagon, 2500 and 3500 Ram trucks.
-This tire choice offers a nice balance between street, off-road and towing.
+This will work the same on the Power Wagon, 2500, and 3500 Ram trucks.
+This tire choice offers a nice balance between street, off-road, and towing.

 What if you want to go more aggressive on the tire and are prepared to do additional modifications to make it fit on a stock suspension?

 Maximum Tire size on the stock Ram 2500 suspension with some modifications

 So this section is to determine the absolute maximum tire size you can get away with on the stock wheels and stock suspension.

 Take note that in order to make the biggest wheel fit, you’ll have to accept there will be some light rubbing on the radius arm fastener, as well as wheel rub on the sway bar.
 You should be prepared to do some trimming on the inside of the wheel fender liner.
 You can go as big as a 37×12.5” tire on the factory stock wheels.
 This will be the same for 2500, 3500 as well as Power Wagons on stock wheels.
 The wider offset factory wheel on the power wagon is actually going to make this easier and with possibly fewer modifications.

 Maximum Tire size on the stock Ram 2500 suspension + Aftermarket wheels

 Now if you’re prepared to spend a bit more and do the modification a lot better, then you should really opt for an aftermarket wheel with the correct offset.
 This will negate the need to do much trimming and cutting of the wheel fender liner and will look so much better.
 In this instance, you can push the upper limits of 35” tires.

 The main thing here is the offset of the aftermarket wheel.
 Understanding offset is quite simple.